Poomcha/retrier/README.md

 - maxRetries: Maximum number of retries (default: 2).
 - delay: Delay between retries in milliseconds (default: 0).
 - onSuccess: Callback executed on success.
-- callback: Function to run on success.
+- onSuccess.callback: Function to run on success.
-- args: Additional arguments for the callback.
+- onSuccess.args: Additional arguments for the callback.
-- override: If true, overrides the default behavior.
+- onSuccess.override: If true, overrides the default behavior.
 - onFailure: Callback executed on failure.
-- callback: Function to run on failure.
+- onFailure.callback: Function to run on failure.
-- args: Additional arguments for the callback.
+- onFailure.args: Additional arguments for the callback.
-- override: If true, overrides the default behavior.
+- onFailure.override: If true, overrides the default behavior.

 ### Examples